-On Sunday 7 April 2019, the Aintree Group team will be getting up bright and early, putting on their running gear and participating in Run For The Kids in support of the Royal Children's Hospital's Chronic Illness Peer Support Program (ChIPS).
+On Sunday 7 April 2019, Team Aintree Group got up bright and early, put on their running gear and took part in Run For The Kids in support of the Royal Children's Hospital's Chronic Illness Peer Support Program (ChIPS).

-This year, some brave (and more experienced) members of the team will be tackling the 12.8km Long Course.
-Others will be showing their
+Some very brave (and more experienced) members of the team took on the 12.8km Long Course, and did the team proud with their efforts.

 HELP US SUPPORT THIS CAUSE

-We would greatly appreciate any and all support from clients, friends and family.
+Our fundraising page is still open, and we would greatly appreciate any additional support from clients, friends and family.

 All donations made to our fundraising page will be put towards the Chronic Illness Peer Support program (ChIPS), and will go a long way to help young people in Victoria who are struggling with illness.